If you have any questions regarding this project, please contact SAWPA at email@example.com or at (951) 354-4223.

 Construction Activities for Cured-in-Place lining will be completed continuously for a 36-hour duration.
 Traffic control will be set up through the entirety of these activities with crews working in the streets through the night.

-- Cured-in-place lining activities will take place South of Stellar Ct.
-The North and South bound left lane will be closed.
-Traffic control will be set-up the morning of 6/26/17 and removed from lanes on the evening of 6/29/17.
-(6/26 – 6/29)
+- Cured-in-place lining activities will take place between Stellar Ct and Dawson Canyon Rd.
+The North and South bound left lane will be closed, reducing traffic to a single lane in either direction.
+Traffic control will be set-up the morning of 8/14/17 and removed from lanes on the evening of 8/18/17.
+(8/14 – 8/18)

 NOTE: Construction activities are subject to change due to field conditions, weather, or other operational issues.
 Updates will be provided when significant changes to planned activities occur